Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 There is nothing like smelling this delicious beef chuck recipe cooking all day long, then sitting down to enjoy it with the family.

-Needless to say, I know what a good chuck roast tastes like!
-And let me tell you, this is the best pot roast recipe I have ever eaten.
+Let me tell you, this is the best Sunday pot roast recipe I have ever made.
 It is so flavorful, moist, and fall-apart tender.
-Of all of the chuck roast recipes I have tried, this is my favorite.
+Every bite literally melts in your mouth!

 What is chuck roast?

 It’s a cut of beef from the shoulder, neck, and upper arm area of the cow.
 Other names for chuck roast include chuck eye, chuck roll, and even just pot roast.